MATTHEW KALLIMAN'S WEBSITE

 "And the Lord God commanded the man, saying, 'Of every tree of the garden you may freely eat; but of the tree of the knowledge of good and evil you shall not eat, for in the day that you eat of it you shall surely die.' "

 God issued a command to man.
 He allowed the very first human beings whom He had created to be tested (James 1:12-15).
 Satan approached mother Eve, the weaker vessel (I Peter 3:7), and persuaded her to break God's command (Genesis 3:1-6).
 Eve followed Satan as the demons had done.
-Then, Adam made the great mistake of following his wife instead of obeying God (Genesis 3:17; Luke 14:26; Matthew 10:37).
+Then, Adam made the colossal mistake of following his wife instead of obeying God (Genesis 3:17; Luke 14:26; Matthew 10:37).
 Eve was deceived; Adam was not (I Timothy 2:14).
 Sin entered the world through Adam (Romans 5:12).
 God's reaction was swift and resolute:

-"' . . .
+" ' . . .
 And now, lest he put out his hand and take also of the tree of life, and eat, and live forever' -- therefore the Lord God sent him out of the garden of Eden. . . .
 So He drove out the man; and He placed cherubim at the east of the garden of Eden, and a flaming sword which turned every way, to guard the way to the tree of life."

 (Genesis 3:22-24)